MV Tustumena: Future

 In 2017, scheduled repairs once again revealed serious issues.
 It was found that the steel on the car deck needed to be replaced entirely and the vessel was delayed from returning to service.
-During the course of that work being done, rusted and pitted steel was also discovered in the engine room, and the vessel is not expected to return to service until mid-August, missing the bulk of the summer season.
-The M/V Kennicott is providing services between Homer and Seldovia and Kodiak on a limited schedule.
-A private carrier is providing freight service to the Aleutian islands but is not permitted for passenger transport.
+During the course of that work being done, rusted and pitted steel was also discovered in the engine room, and those repairs caused the ferry to miss the bulk of the summer season.
+The M/V Kennicott provided services between Homer and Seldovia and Kodiak on a limited schedule.
+A private carrier provided freight service to the Aleutian islands but was not permitted for passenger transport.

+In 2023 the state received a grant for ferry revitalization via the Infrastructure Investment and Jobs Act, a large portion of which is marked to be used to replace Tustumena with a hybrid diesel-electric ferry, a first for Alaska.